fenichel/basket-bag/instructions.md

 1. Mark location of buckle attachment (X in a square) on outside of lower panel (A).
     * The buckle is attached with a 1" square of stitching, placed 0.5" from the upper edge and 6.75" from the right or left edge (centered).

+## Webbing

+1. Cut 3/4" webbing for bottom, leaving some overlap on each side.
+1. By hand or by machine, baste the webbing lengthwise onto the outside of the base.
+This will keep it aligned while you work on the bar tacks.
+1. Bar tack at the marked locations, then trim all threads and remove the lengthwise basting stitches.

+## Inner pocket prep

+1. Sew 1/2" grosgrain onto top (long) edges of inner side pockets (L, M).

 ## Zipper pocket prep

 The construction of the rear zipper pocket is similar to [this video](https://www.youtube.com/watch?v=LYWDujbNWpo).
 At the end you should have a panel the same size as the lower rear of the bag, with a zipper across it.